WICG/WebApiDevice/README.md

 Since this API is still in the trial stage, the corresponding server-side UI is not yet ready.
 Because of that, in order to test it, you will need to host the JSON  configuration in a place, which can provide a direct link to it.
 For example, at [JsonKeeper](https://jsonkeeper.com/).

-In the *test_policy.json* file, you can override any user policy.
-We will override *ManagedConfigurationPerOrigin*.
-This policy is defined as a list of JSON dictionaries, with the following keys:
+In the *test_policy.json* file, you need to override the *ManagedConfigurationPerOrigin* policy to indicate the managed configuration to be used.
+It is defined as a list of JSON dictionaries, with the following keys for each:
 - __origin__ -- defines the Web App origin this configuration applies to
 - __managed_configuration_url__ -- the url, where the configuration is hosted
 - __managed_configuration_hash__ -- the unique identifier, which is usually calculated by the policy server which distinguishes you configuration from another.

 Here is an example of the configuration: